PrestaShop/docs/src/content/1.7/testing/how-to-create-your-own-behat-tests.md

     Then my cart total should be 50.0 tax included
 ```

+Have you noticed my cart total, before using the voucher, is now 55€ and not 57€ ?
+And when this scenario is run by Behat, everything runs fine, so my calculations are correct !

-And I have now a dedicated scenario that validates the behavior of my free shipping voucher !
+I have again a dedicated scenario that validates the behavior of my free shipping voucher.

 [1]: http://behat.org/en/latest/
 [2]: http://docs.behat.org/en/v2.5/guides/1.gherkin.html